ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 - At each instant in time, Kiki imbibes a certain fraction of other Bouba's mood based on Kiki's susceptibility factor.
 Similarly, Bouba imbibes a fraction of of Kiki's mood based on Bouba's susceptibility factor.
 So we got a **parameter** called **suspectability factor** in the new update rule.

 - Suppose either Kiki or Bouba reach their maximum tolerance of excitment or grumpiness, then they refuse to listen to the other person so that they can calm down!
-This will add two more paramters to the update rule to consider namely **maximum excitment tolerance:** and **maximum grumpiness tolerance**.
+This will add two more parameters to the update rule to consider namely **maximum excitment tolerance:** and **maximum grumpiness tolerance**.
 ```{image} assets/Ch2/Talk-later.png
 :alt: Whoopsy!
 :width: 200px